x-mock/mockito/README.md

 <img src="https://avatars2.githubusercontent.com/u/36263297"  alt="XMock" />
 </a>

-XMock is a fork of Mockito, with a new API targeting Java 8 and higher
+XMock is easy to use mocking library that targets Java 8 and higher.